Refined enumerations of alternating sign triangles: Preliminaries

-Remarkably the above formula appears in two further places.
-Firstly it is the same as the determinant
+Remarkably, the above formula appears in two further places.
+First, it is identical to the determinant

 for $q=1$.
-This determinant appeared for $q=1$ in \cite{Andrews_DPPs} where it was used to count descending plane partitions with parts less than $n$ by setting $l=2$.
-In \cite{holyHexagons} it was shown that for $q$ being a sixth root of unity this determinant gives the weighted enumeration of cyclically symmetric lozenge tilings of a hexagon with side lengths $n,n+l,n,n+l,n,n+l$ with a central triangular hole of side length $l$.
-Secondly, the above formula is the $(-q)^{-n}$-th multiple of
+When $q=1$, this determinant appeared in \cite{Andrews79}, where it was used to count descending plane partitions with parts of size less than $n$ by setting $l=2$.
+In \cite{CiucuEisenkoelblKrattenthalerZare01}, it was shown that for $q$ a sixth root of unity, this determinant gives the weighted enumeration of cyclically symmetric lozenge tilings of a hexagon with side lengths $n,n+l,n,n+l,n,n+l$ with a central triangular hole of side length $l$.
+Second, the above formula is the $(-q)^{-n}$-th multiple of

 where $k=3$ and $q$ is a primitive third root of unity.
-This determinant appeared first in \cite{Ilse_GogMagog} in the special case $k=1$ and enumerates for $k=1$ and $l=0$ the number of ASMs of size $n$.
-The above form appears in \cite{Aigner_Det} where this determinant is evaluated for $k \in \mathbb{Z}$ and for $q$ being either an indeterminate, a fourth or a sixth root of unity and used to present an alternative proof of the ASM Theorem based on the operator formula.
-We will study possible interpretation of $l$ in \eqref{eq: Det ASMs} and possible connections between \eqref{eq: number of ASts}, \eqref{eq: Det Andrews} and \eqref{eq: Det ASMs} in forthcoming work.
+This determinant appeared first in \cite{Fischer18} in the special case $k=1$ and for $k=1$ and $l=0$, it enumerates the number of ASMs of size $n$.
+In \cite{Aigner_Det}, it is proven that for $k=1$ and $l=0$ this determinant is the $(q^{-1}+2+q)$-enumeration of ASMs, i.e., a weighted enumeration of ASMs where each ASM is weighted by $(q^{-1}+2+q)$ to the power of the number of $-1$s in the ASM.
+Evaluating the determinant at a primitive third, fourth, or sixth root of unity yields an alternative proof of the ASM Theorem and the $2$- and $3$-enumeration of ASMs based on the operator formula.
+We will study possible interpretation of $l$ in \eqref{eq: Det ASMs} and possible connections between \eqref{eq: number of ASts}, \eqref{eq: Det Andrews} and \eqref{eq: Det ASMs} in a forthcoming work.